-The invoice exception rate measures the percentage of invoices that do not follow a happy flow as they present discrepancies or errors.
-Such invoices get blocked for payment and require manual intervention or correction, which makes invoice processing longer, and more expensive and affects another important KPI, such as % of invoices paid late.
-Invoices with discrepancies not only take up time from AP but also from different departments which are involved in the approval process.
+The invoice exception rate measures the percentage of invoices that do not follow a happy flow due to discrepancies or errors.
+Such invoices are blocked for payment and require manual intervention or correction.
+As a result, the invoice processing time increases, as well as the cost.
+These invoices incur additional expenses.
+Here we see two important KPIs, the cost of processing an invoice and % of invoices paid late.
+Furthermore, invoices with discrepancies not only consume time for the accounts payable department but also for different departments involved in the approval process.

-By tracking this KPI, organizations can identify trends and patterns in the types of errors that occur, pinpoint areas for improvement in the invoice processing workflow, and take corrective actions to reduce the number of exceptions, improving overall invoice processing efficiency.
+By tracking this KPI, organizations can identify trends and patterns in the types of errors that occur, pinpoint areas for improvement in the invoice processing workflow, and take corrective actions to reduce the number of exceptions.
+Subsequently, invoice processing efficiency increases.

 Payment timeliness or % of invoices paid on time

 Payment timeliness tracks the percentage of invoices that are paid within the agreed-upon payment terms.
-As payment is one of the key responsibilities of the AP department, this KPI is an important measure of the efficiency and effectiveness of the accounts payable function.
+As payment is one of the key responsibilities of the AP department, this KPI is important to measure the efficiency and effectiveness of the accounts payable function.

 The payment of invoices to the suppliers is the final step in the invoice-to-pay process, and thanks to paying invoices on time, suppliers provide the services and the goods ordered.
 Good payment behavior avoids late payment fees and blocked accounts and improves supplier relationships allowing you to negotiate better agreements.

-Modern AP automation solutions such as Cevinio can help enterprises measure and achieve better outcomes across a range of key performance indicators.
-Contact us and discover how we can help you impact these and other metrics positively.
+Modern AP automation software solutions such as Cevinio can help enterprises measure and achieve better outcomes across a range of key performance indicators.
+Contact us and discover how we can help you impact your KPIs positively.